American River College: History

-The college was opened in 1955 as American River Junior College, on the site of the old Grant Technical College.
+The college was opened in 1955 as American River Junior College (ARJC), on the site of the old Grant Technical College.
 It moved to its current location in 1958, occupying eight newly built office complexes and the original Cameron ranch house.
 In 1965 the college became a part of the Los Rios Community College District and became American River College.
 Today, along with Cosumnes River College, Folsom Lake College and Sacramento City College, ARC is directed by a seven-member board of trustees elected by voters residing in the district.

 The climactic police showdown of the 1986 Emilio Estevez and Demi Moore film Wisdom was filmed on the American River campus, including in and around Beaver Stadium.

 During the period of 2004–2013, the college opened a variety of new facilities, including buildings for Health Education, Theater & Music, Kinesiology, and Life Science and Fine Arts.
 In addition, the college also expanded its bookstore and library and opened a new Student Center and parking garage.
 In 2014 the college opened the 19,000 square foot Evangelisti Culinary Arts Center, which houses the college's hospitality management program and student-run Oak Cafe restaurant and bakery.
 In 2021 the college opened the 57,000 square foot Diane Bryant STEM Innovation Center, which houses a variety of academic programs.

-In 2008 the student government supported California Proposition 8 which sought to restrict marriage to opposite-sex couples.
-In 2010 the Board of Trustees lost a lawsuit against the student government.
+In 2008, the student body association supported California Proposition 8 which sought to restrict marriage to opposite-sex couples.
+In 2010 the Board of Trustees lost a lawsuit against the student body association.